Vindici-Co/3Dvation-SocialMediaApp/README.md

 This is a full stack project, the backend end uses Node.js with Express, and a MySql database.
 The frontend is React, with redux utilized for state management.
 We also utalize Firebase Cloud Storage to hold images, files, and user avatars.

 ## Features

+Make Posts:
+post your favorite designs and thier files to share with others!

+Download Files:
+See a design you like?
+Feel free to download and then print it!

 Home Page:
 See the designs, and download files from your friends, and those that you follow on the network!